kaelynj/sanctuary-amongst-the-stars/docs/Game Mechanics/The Mesh/Hacking/Authentication & Encryption.md

 If you have implants or embedded hardware, these are directly spliced into you nervous system, with the physical links themselves providing the authentication.

 ## Mesh ID
-Some systems accept your [[Authentication & Encryption#Mesh ID|mesh ID]] as authentication.
+Some systems accept your [mesh ID](#mesh-id) as authentication.
 This is extremely common with most public systems, which merely log the mesh ID of any user that wishes access.
-Other systems will only allow access to specific mesh IDs, but there are vulnerable to [[Authentication & Encryption#Spoofing|spoofing attacks]].
+Other systems will only allow access to specific mesh IDs, but there are vulnerable to [spoofing attacks](#spoofing).

 ## Other Account
 If you have access to an account on one system or service, and are logged in, this may give you automatic access to accounts on related systems or services.
 For example, having an account with a social network portal may give you free access to certain online news feeds or commercial data archives.
 This is also the method used for slaved devices, where access to the master device automatically grants you access to its slaved devices.  hackers favor going after master accounts as a way of accessing other systems.